There are no active ads.

 Amadeus

-The movie went on to win multiple Academy Awards including Best Director, Best Film, Best Actor (for F. Murray Abraham, not Tom Hulce), and so on.
+The movie won multiple Academy Awards, including Best Director, Best Film, Best Actor (for F. Murray Abraham, not Tom Hulce), and so on.
 And it’s clear to see why.
 The movie is just a delight from beginning to end, even at a three-hour running time.

-Using the framing device of Salieri “confessing” to the murder of Amadeus works beautifully, and is one of the most engaging devices I’ve ever seen in a musical biopic.
-Which, makes no mistake, this just a super fancy musical biopic like any of the many others released over the years.
+Using the framing device of Salieri “confessing” to the murder of Amadeus works beautifully and is one of the most engaging devices I’ve ever seen in a musical biopic.
+Which makes no mistake, this is just a super fancy musical biopic like any of the many others released over the years.

-And one of the most beautiful things is just how timeless this movie is.
-As we’ve worked our way through the films of 1984 there has just been disturbing event after disturbing event.
-(We’re looking at you Revenge of the Nerds!)
+One of the most beautiful things is just how timeless this movie is.
+As we’ve worked our way through the films of 1984, there has been disturbing event after disturbing event.
+(We’re looking at you, Revenge of the Nerds!)
+I could just as easily see this movie being made today.

 Advertisement